microsoft/abstrakt/docs/usage.md

-  help        Help about any command validate    Validate a constellation file for correct schema and ensure correctness. version     The version of Abstrakt being used visualise   Format a constellation configuration as Graphviz dot notation
+  help        Help about any command validate    Validate a constellation file for correct schema and ensure correctness. version     The version of Abstrakt being used visualize   Format a constellation configuration as Graphviz dot notation

 Flags:
   -h, --help      help for abstrakt